rnzbobi/Simple-Hotel-Booking-GUI/README.md

 ```

 ### Step 3: Run the Application
-After the compilation, run the `Driver.java` or main file that starts the GUI application:
+After the compilation, run the `Driver.java` or the main file that starts the GUI application:
 ```bash
 java Driver
 ```